Sync a fork of a repository to keep it up-to-date with the upstream repository.

 fork’s master

-branch into sync with the upstream repository,
+branch into sync with

-without losing your local changes.
+the upstream repository, without losing your local

 If your local branch didn’t have any unique commits, Git will instead perform a “fast-forward”: